pradyunsg/lutra/docs/customisation/unsupported.md

 ## Sidebar customisation

 Lutra does not support setting custom values for `html_sidebars`.
+There are no checks for preventing you from using this -- if you break something, you get to keep all the pieces.

 ## Overriding templates